tabishfayyaz/notes-and-books/kotlin-programming.md

 ### Additional Notes
 - The class declaration consists of the class name, the class header (type parameters, visibility modifier, primary constructor) and the class body, surrounded by curly braces.
 Header and body are optional: `class Person constructor(firstName: String) { /*...*/ }`
 - If the class has no body, curly braces can be omitted: `class Empty`
+- The primary constructor is part of the class header and cannot contain any code.
+Initialization code can be placed in initializer blocks
+- Initializer blocks are executed in the same order as they appear in the class body
 - If the primary constructor does not have any annotations or visibility modifiers, the constructor keyword can be omitted: `class Person(firstName: String) { /*...*/ }`
 - Parameters of the primary constructor can be used in the initializer blocks.
 They can also be used in property initializers declared in the class body: `class Customer(name: String) { val customerKey = name.toUpperCase()}`
 - For declaring properties and initializing them from the primary constructor, Kotlin has a concise syntax: `class Person(val firstName: String, val lastName: String, var age: Int) { /*...*/ }`